DS12/scala-class/tutorialAnswer/src/main/scala/com/datascience/education/tutorialAnswer/lecture4/README_ANSWERS.md

 ### Task (5a): compilation errors in of `FlawedOption`

 Uncomment the methods implemented inside the trait of `FlawedOption`.
-Investigate the compilation errors.
+Investigate the compilation errors, and use these compilation errors as a clue for the solution to the next task.
 Comment out the methods before continuing to `FPOption`.

-Leave the other methods/combinators commented out.

-Test your fix with the runnable class `FPOptionExamples5a`.

 ### Task (5b): `map` and `getOrElse`